For more before-and-after photos of the construction from various angles, see the

 Lofts at Capitol Quarter Expanded Photo Archive.

 In late 2013, the Housing Authority secured funding to build on the south side of L Street between 5th and 7th a 195-unit apartment building (having decided in 2008 to switch from the original idea of building townhouses along this site).
-Construction starts in spring 2014.
+Construction began in spring 2014.

 Nov.
 1, 2007 - The view of 7th and L similar to the above rendering, just as demolition began on the old Capper Seniors building.